stephandrew/stephandrew/README.md

 - 👋 Hi, I’m @stephandrew
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested in data science, machine learning, and more specifically, data ethics
 - 🌱 I’m currently learning python!
 - 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/andrew-stephanie